alexbasaric/alexbasaric.github.io/dad.md

 In keeping with his wishes, cremation has taken place.

-Friends of the family are invited to express their condolences at **Mount Pleasant Cemetery’s Funeral Centre** (375 Mount Pleasant Road, Toronto) on **Sunday, November 16, from 11:00 a.m.** The non-religious memorial service (“Celebration of Life”) will begin at **12 noon**, followed by a small reception.
+Friends of the family are welcome to express their condolences at **Mount Pleasant Cemetery’s Funeral Centre** (375 Mount Pleasant Road, Toronto) on **Sunday, November 16, from 11:00 a.m.** The non-religious memorial service (“Celebration of Life”) will begin at **12 noon**, and will be followed by a small reception.

 In lieu of flowers, donations in Doca’s memory to the **Sunnybrook Foundation, Canadian Blood Services, Covenant House Toronto**, or a charity of your choice are encouraged.